fulldecent/vault/README.md

 Compound Vault
 ==============

 The Compound Vault holds all of the contracts used to implement the Compound protocol.
-Through the Money Market contract, users of the blockchain to supply capital (Ether or ERC-20 tokens) to earn interest, or borrow capital by holding collateral in the contract.
+Through the Money Market contract, users of the blockchain *supply* capital (Ether or ERC-20 tokens) to earn interest, or *borrow* capital by holding collateral in the contract.
 The Money Market contract tracks each of these balances, a balance sheet and automatically sets interest rates.

 Contracts
 =========